The Best Morning Routine for Mental Clarity.

 5. Nourish Your Brain with a Balanced Breakfast.

-Your brain is an energy hungry organ, using approximately 20% of the total body energy.
+Your brain is an energy hungry organ, using approximately 20 percent of the total body energy.
 After 7–8 hours or more of sleep-induced fasting, it wakes up requiring proper nutrition to perform optimally.
-Forgoing breakfast or eating incorrect foods such as sugary breakfast cereals, pastry, or highly processed foods triggers blood sugar surges and crashes, resulting in drowsiness, irritability, and fogginess.
+Forgoing breakfast or eating incorrect foods such as sugary breakfast cereals, pastries, or highly processed foods triggers blood sugar surges and crashes, resulting in drowsiness, irritability, and fogginess.
 Conversely, a breakfast filled with good fats, lean protein, complex carbohydrates, and essential vitamins and minerals can significantly enhance your concentration, alertness, memory, and mood during the day.

 Some nutrients are especially essential for brain function.
 Omega-3 fatty acids contribute to the construction of brain cell membranes and facilitate communication between brain cells.
 B vitamins, particularly B6, B9 folate, and B12, are essential for neurotransmitter production, such as serotonin and dopamine.
 Antioxidants in colorful fruits and vegetables combat oxidative stress, which can impair brain function.
 Fiber regulates blood sugar and maintains stable energy levels, while protein facilitates the production of neurotransmitters.